swiftlang/swift-evolution/proposals/0022-objc-selectors.md

 that the method exists and is exposed to Objective-C.

-This proposal composes with the [Naming Functions with Argument Labels proposal](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20160111/006262.html), which lets us name methods along with their argument labels, e.g.:
+This proposal composes with the [Naming Functions with Argument Labels proposal](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20160111/006262.html), which let's use name methods along with their argument labels, e.g.:

 	let sel = #selector(UIView.insertSubview(_:atIndex:)) // produces the Selector "insertSubview:atIndex:"